Net financial debt comprises total loans and financial liabilities, less cash, cash equivalents and liquid assets.

-The Group's gross debt in 2012 breaks down as follows by currency after hedging: 62% in Euros, 23% in pounds sterling and 9% in US dollars.
-The balance of 6% includes the Swiss franc, the Hungarian forint, the Polish zloty, the Brazilian real and the Japanese yen.
+The Group's gross debt at 30 June 2013 breaks down as follows by currency after hedging as defined by IFRS: 61% in Euro, 23% in pound sterling and 10% in US dollar.
+The balance of 6% includes the Swiss franc, the Hungarian forint, the Polish zloty, the Brazilian real, and the Japanese yen.

 The agencies' ratings - Moody's, Standard & Poor's and Fitch - are available on the rating pages

 Average coupon: 3.9%

 Receive EDF's latest financial newsInvestor email update